SrgElephant/Schnucks-Coupon-Applier/README.md

 # Schnucks-Coupon-Applier

   This program automates applying all of the digital coupons to a Schnucks account.
-Includes opening the web browser, logging in, clipping coupons, and optionally sending an email with the updated coupon value or login errors.
+Includes encrypting credentials, opening the web browser, logging in, clipping coupons, then optionally sending an email with the updated coupon value or login errors.

   <img src="https://github.com/SrgElephant/Schnucks-Coupon-Applier/blob/main/images/unclipped.png" width="300" height="600">